ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

     opacity: 0;
 }
 ```
 Nice!
-We got ourselves a useful component without a single build step or polyfill required ;) And check out its friendly little API:
+We really got ourselves a useful component without a single build step or polyfill required - imagine that!
+And check out its friendly little API:
-* Semantic `alert` tag
+* `alert` tag
-* `type` - _required_ - one of "info", "success", "warn", or "error"
+* `type` attribute (_required_) - one of "info", "success", "warn", or "error"
-* `autodismiss` - _optional_ - if present, the Alert will disappear after four seconds
+* `autodismiss` attribute (_optional_) - if present, the Alert will disappear after four seconds
-* You can nest content, including other custom HTML
+* Accepts nested content, including other custom tags

 If you didn't know any better you'd think this was a standard HTML5 element available in all newer browsers.
 Hey, that's a good sign!